quic/cloud-ai-sdk/samples/README.md

 #FIXME samples

-This folder will contain examples with Python and C++ using qaicrt API.
+This folder will contain examples with Python and C++ using qaicrt and qaic API.
 The examples will cover.

 1. Float32 to Float16 conversion: The model is not optimized for AIC100, this code only shows how to get the model inference to work on AIC100.
 (Basic)